 The whole plant is usually tinged with the reddish-brown colour that characterises the racemes.

 A hardy, densely tufted, perennial grass with slender leaves.
-The beautiful, shiny seed heads make this an attractive garden plant.
+The flower spikes are erect with very large golden, heart-shaped spikelets.